regilynFeliciano/pi-dev-day/README.md

 __In this tutorialy you will need a [Rasberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) and an [OLED bonnet](https://www.adafruit.com/product/3531) (or some input and LED display equivalent).
 The Adafruit Bonnet has a 128x64 pixel OLED display, a 5-button joystick, and 2 buttons.__

 We will be using Java by leveraging [Pi4J](http://pi4j.com/) to access the GPIO (General Purpose I/O).
-What's more is that we are going to utilize some modern microservice patterns with [Micronaut](http://Micronaut.io/).
+What's even funky fresher is that we are going to utilize some modern microservice patterns with [Micronaut](http://Micronaut.io/).
 A Spring inspired full stack microservice framework designed for building lightweight applications.

-Each Pi should already already been imaged with Raspian Lite (a headless Rasbian OS) and has all the necessary configuration and libraries to run a Java application.
+Each Pi has been imaged with [Raspbian Lite](https://www.raspberrypi.org) and has all the necessary configuration and libraries to run a Java application.

-__NOTE:__ You can re-image your Pi by running the `prepare.sh` and `install.sh` scripts found in the [pi-naut](https://github.com/jtoplak/pi-naut) repository.
+You can image your Pi by running the `prepare.sh` and `install.sh` scripts found in the [pi-naut](https://github.com/jtoplak/pi-naut) repository.
 Detailed instructions can be found in the `README.md`.

 ## Getting Started